leanprover-contrib/lean-upgrade-action/README.md

         remote: new-origin
 ```

 If you don't know what this means, you can probably ignore it.
 Just copy the first block of code into your project.

-## What this script does not do

-This script will NOT update your master branch in any way.
-It will NOT test that anything actually builds.

-If you are waiting for a script that automatically updates your project to the latest Lean/mathlib
-and checks if it builds:
-that script is coming.
-It is not this one.

-## Warning
+## Options

-We do not recommend manually updating the latest `lean-x.y.z` branch directly.
-If it diverges from `master` this action will fail.
-It is safe to manually update older version branches,
-provided that you never revert `master` to that version.
+The above workflow will run once per day at 02:00 UTC.
+Modify the [cron expression](https://crontab.guru/) to reschedule.